JoseGaDel/bard/examples/README.md

 print(f'Result expired token (messages/unread):\n{result}')
 ```

-The first call will load the cached token, it will check it's expiration date and if it's still valid, it will use it.
+The first call will load the cached token, check it's expiration date and if it's still valid, it will use it.
 To show what happens when a token is expired, we manually change the expiration date of the token to two days before the current date.
 The program will find that the token is expired and will repeat the authentication process.
 This depends on the program knowing what is the lifetime of the token, because it checks the expiration date in the cached file which has an expiration date field that is set by the program.
 The framework uses a default lifetime of 24 hours, which is the value used by MINKA.
 For different APIs you may need to adjust this parameter in `APIParser(token_lifetime = time_in_seconds)` or `APIParser.token_lifetime = time_in_seconds`.
 The output will look something like this:

 ```
 | ℹ INFO |